-C. Residential projects comprising multiple identical Government Funded Private Villas shall perform progressive sample testing on a representative number of villas (to be selected by the air leakage testing company) in accordance with Table 8, the test shall be conducted by an air leakage testing company approved by the Competent Authority.
-For any test failure, the testing shall be entirely repeated on a new sample of villas in accordance with Table 8, until all villas in a sample pass.
-The air leakage into or out of the building shall not exceed 7.5 m3 of air per hour for each square meter of the building envelope (7.5 m3/hr/m2), at an applied pressure difference of 50 Pascal.
+C. Residential projects comprising multiple identical investment or Government Funded Private Villas shall perform progressive sample testing on a representative number of villas in accordance with Table 7.
+For any test failure, the testing shall be entirely repeated on a new sample of villas in accordance with Table 7, until all villas in a sample pass.
+In all cases, the air leakage testing company shall select the villas to be tested.